 Litigation & Bankruptcy Considerations

-As of April 8, 2020, COVID-19 pandemic notwithstanding, the United States Bankruptcy Court for the Northern District of Illinois remains open for business, but not business as usual.
-There are several significant changes to its daily operations...
+The COVID-19 pandemic notwithstanding, the United States Bankruptcy Court for the Northern District of Illinois remains open for business, although not business as usual.
+Several significant changes to its daily operations remain in place...
 Read the full article here.

 The Coronavirus crisis has arrived.
 This global pandemic has placed a hard stop on economic activity across the board, sending markets into freefall and skyrocketing unemployment claims to unprecedented heights...Read the full article here.